-Coast Guard lieutenant pleads guilty to gun and drug crimes
+Christopher Hasson, Coast Guard lieutenant, pleads guilty to gun and drug crimes

 Two of the four counts in Hasson’s indictment charged him with illegally possessing unregistered and unserialized silencers.
 He also was charged with possession of a firearm by an unlawful user or addict of a controlled substance, and illegal possession of tramadol, an opioid painkiller.

-Prosecutors claimed Hasson drew up what appeared to be a computer spreadsheet hit list that included House Speaker Nancy Pelosi, Senate Democratic Leader Chuck Schumer and Democratic presidential hopefuls Elizabeth Warren, Cory Booker and Kamala Harris.
-Several network TV journalists - MSNBC’s Chris Hayes and Joe Scarborough and CNN’s Chris Cuomo and Van Jones - also were mentioned.
+Prosecutors claimed Hasson drew up what appeared to be a computer spreadsheet hit list that included House Speaker Nancy Pelosi, Senate Democratic Leader Charles E. Schumer and Democratic presidential hopefuls Elizabeth Warren, Cory A. Booker and Kamala D. Harris.
+Several network TV journalists — MSNBC’s Chris Hayes and Joe Scarborough and CNN’s Chris Cuomo and Van Jones — also were mentioned.

 Hasson also targeted two Supreme Court justices and two social media company executives and searched online for their home addresses in March 2018, within minutes of searching firearm sales websites, according to prosecutors.